Application Requirements for International Undergraduate Students

 When should I submit my application?

-While Shippensburg University reviews applications on a rolling basis, we strongly recommend that applicants who live outside the United States and its territories submit all application materials at least four months prior to the semester in which they would like to enroll.
+While Shippensburg University reviews applications on a rolling basis, we strongly recommend that applicants who live outside the United States and its territories submit all application materials by the dates listed below prior to the semester in which you intend to enroll.
 Submitting your application early will give you sufficient time to obtain a visa in your country.

 Summer enrollment for international students is not permitted.